d-shetty33/forever-and-always-wedding-planner/README.md

 ## Introduction

 Welcome to our Wedding Planner Web App repository!
-This project was a collaborative effort between Srutika R Lakshmi and three talented friends: Dhanya Shetty, Krisha M, and Divya K. It marks our first-ever front-end project using HTML and CSS.
+This project was a collaborative effort between Dhanya Shetty and three talented friends: Srutika R Lakshmi, Krisha M, and Divya K. It marks our first-ever front-end project using HTML and CSS.

 ## Project Overview